The Big Sur Poet in an English Pork-Pie Hat

 Story and photos by David A. Laws

-Half an hour’s drive south of my home on the Monterey Peninsula, cliff-hugging California Highway One dips down into a shallow valley carved by the Little Sur River on its twenty-five-mile dash to the ocean from the shoulders of Pico Blanco.
-Every time I take the wide U-turn across a low concrete bridge that spans the creek, my mind conjures up images of the stocky, gnome-like poet Eric Barker with a halo of white hair protruding from under his battered pork-pie hat.
+Half an hour’s drive south of my home on the Monterey Peninsula, cliff-hugging California Highway One dips down into a shallow valley carved by the Little Sur River on its 25-mile dash to the ocean from the shoulders of the glistening peak of Pico Blanco.
+Every time I take the wide U-turn across a low concrete bridge that spans the creek, my mind conjures up images of the stocky, gnome-like poet Eric Barker, with a halo of white hair protruding from under his battered pork-pie hat.

-In his poem “Little Sur River,” Barker captured the essence of her journey from stands of pine and redwood “where smoky sunlight lies tangled in brambles and ferns” through dense riparian groves of alder, cottonwood, and willow to the coast.
+In “Little Sur River,” Barker captured the essence of her journey (he uses the pronoun “her” in the quote from the poem, above) from stands of pine and redwood “where smoky sunlight lies tangled in brambles and ferns” through dense riparian groves of alder, cottonwood, and willow, to the coast.
 He knew this spot well, having lived within sound of the surf for more than two years as a caretaker on the El Sur Ranch in the early 1950s.

 Barker was well known in the Big Sur art and literary community that included novelist Henry Miller, sculptors Harry Dick Ross and Gordon Newall, and artists Emile Norman and Emil White.
 He collaborated with Wynn Bullock on projects that matched the photographer’s expressive black and white images with the poet’s verse.
 Bullock’s portrait Eric, 1955 depicts him peering through the broken window of a tumble-down shack.
 Another features him playing chess with the photographer’s daughter.
 Both pictures appeared in many books and exhibits.